rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 # Accepting a TCP connection

 The HTTP protocol is built on top of the TCP protocol.
+We won't get too much into the details, but here's a small overview: TCP is a low-level protocol, and HTTP builds a higher-level one on top of it.
+Both protocols are what's called a "request-response protocol", that is, there is a *client* that initiates requests, and a *server* that listens to requests and provides a response to the client.
+The contents of those requests and responses are defined by the protocols themselves.
+TCP describes the low-level details of "how does this information get from one server to another", but doesn't specify what that information is; it's just a bunch of ones and zeroes.
+HTTP builds on top of this by defining what those contents should be.
+As such, it's technically possible to use HTTP with other protocols, but in the vast, vast majority of cases, it's over TCP.

 So the first thing we need to build our web server is to be able to listen to a TCP connection.
 The standard library has a `std::net` module that lets us do this.
 Let's make a new project:

 ```text
 $ cargo new hello --bin